Films! Novels! Springsteen! The Obamas and Clintons seem to be having the time of their lives.

 “After the White House, what is there to do but drink?” asked Franklin Pierce, who did, prodigiously.

 Other former presidents fared better.
 Thomas Jefferson founded the University of Virginia.
-William Howard Taft became Chief Justice of the Supreme Court.
+William Howard Taft became chief justice of the United States.
 Herbert Hoover and Jimmy Carter enjoyed more successful post-presidencies than their single terms in the White House.

 The Clintons and the Obamas are forging decidedly different paths.